html5hacks/html5hacks/source/_posts/2013-05-13-rich-input-data-from-w3c-pointer-events.markdown

         });
 {% endcodeblock %}

-2.	isPrimary: When multiple Pointer Events are on the screen at once, one of them will be assigned as the primary pointer.
+2.isPrimary: When multiple Pointer Events are on the screen at once, one of them will be assigned as the primary pointer.
 If one of them is of the Pointer type of mouse, it will be the primary, otherwise the first pointer to fire an event will be designated as the primary.
 This could be helpful for a developer who is building an application that is intended for a single pointer input.
 There is one catch, when you are using multiple pointer types on the screen at the same time, the first pointer of each type will be a primary pointer, and thus will allow you to have multiple primary pointers on the screen at the same time.
-The value can be accessed as such: document.getElementById('myElement').addEventListener('pointerup', function(e){
+The value can be accessed as such:
+        document.getElementById('myElement').addEventListener('pointerup', function(e){

 {% codeblock More poiner.js %}